MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/e3-extra-features-licenses.md

 description: "Learn about Microsoft 365 E3 Extra Features and how to assign licenses for it to your users." ms.date: 10/20/2023
 ---
-# Understand Microsoft 365 E3 Extra Features licenses
+# Understand the Microsoft 365 E3 Extra Features license

 > [!IMPORTANT]
 > This article only applies if you bought a Microsoft 365 E3 Original subscription through an Enterprise Agreement (EA).
 If this applies to you, you now see the Microsoft 365 E3 Extra Features product on the **Licenses** page in the Microsoft 365 admin center.

 If you have a Microsoft 365 E3 Original subscription that you bought through an Enterprise Agreement (EA), you now also have a subscription for Microsoft 365 E3 Extra Features.
 Microsoft 365 E3 Extra Features provides the following products and services added to Microsoft 365 E3 Original at no additional cost.

-- Microsoft Office 365 E3
+- Office 365 E3
 - Enterprise Mobility and Security E3
 - Windows E3
 - Microsoft Defender for Endpoint Plan 1